JokerL2/CryoAlign2/README.md

 We developed an alignment-based retrieval tool to perform both global and local retrieval.
 Our approach adopts parallel-accelerated CryoAlign for high-precision 3D alignment and transforms density maps into point clouds for efficient retrieval and storage.
 Additionally, a multi-dimension scoring function is introduced to accurately assess structural similarities between superimposed density maps.

 # Installation

-The sections below explain how to download and install CryoSearch on your computer.

 ## Prerequisites